Planetarium: Domes

 Traditionally, planetariums needed many incandescent lamps around the cove of the dome to help audience entry and exit, to simulate sunrise and sunset, and to provide working light for dome cleaning.
 More recently, solid-state LED lighting has become available that significantly decreases power consumption and reduces the maintenance requirement as lamps no longer have to be changed on a regular basis.

 The world's largest mechanical planetarium is located in Monico, Wisconsin.
-The Kovac Planetarium.
-It is 22 feet in diameter and weighs two tons.
+Called the Kovac Planetarium, it is 22 feet in diameter and weighs two tons.
 The globe is made of wood and is driven with a variable speed motor controller.
 This is the largest mechanical planetarium in the world, larger than the Atwood Globe in Chicago (15 feet in diameter) and one third the size of the Hayden.

 Some new planetariums now feature a glass floor, which allows spectators to stand near the center of a sphere surrounded by projected images in all directions, giving the impression of floating in outer space.
 For example, a small planetarium at AHHAA in Tartu, Estonia features such an installation, with special projectors for images below the feet of the audience, as well as above their heads.